 Tips and Tricks to Help Your Child During an Anxiety or Panic Attack

 There are some techniques that have been shown to help while a teenager or child is experiencing a panic attack.
 It is just as important to learn not what to do as what to do during these scary moments.

-- Avoid minimizing their distress: Anxiety attacks are scary.
-Avoid telling your child “you are okay” when in reality, they do not feel as they are okay.
+- Avoid minimizing their distress: Panic attacks are scary.
+Avoid telling your child, “You are OK,” when in reality, they do not feel as they are OK.
 It is important to practice empathy during these situations.
 Say something like “I know you don’t feel okay.
 Having a panic attack can feel scary.
 I will help get you through this and it will end soon.”

 - Help distract them: There are many tools and techniques that can be used to help an individual be distracted during a panic attack.
-Exercise, playing a game, looking at photos on a phone, eating a snack, using ice packs to cool down the body, positive reinforcing thoughts, breathing techniques, muscle relation, taking a shower or a bath, watching a favorite show or browsing social media are all techniques that can be used to distract your son or daughter during a panic attack.
+Exercise, playing a game, looking at photos on a phone, eating a snack, using ice packs to cool down the body, positive reinforcing thoughts, breathing techniques, muscle relation, taking a shower or a bath, or watching a favorite show are all techniques that can be used to distract your son or daughter during a panic attack.

 - Help them avoid the panic attack trap: Once a child has a panic attack they will become fearful of having another one and will avoid activities and situations that they feel could trigger another attack.
 As a result, your son or daughter may try to avoid school, social activities, family events, sports and may even fear leaving their own home.
 As a parent, it is important to teach them that by avoiding these things, the worse the anxiety will become and therefore it is important to face these situations regardless.

 Seeking Professional Help for an Anxiety or Panic Disorder